30 Li2 離

 The 5th line

-Text: (The subject is in a state of) weeping a flood of tears, (as well as) sighing with sorrow; (this can still be of) auspiciousness.
+The subject is in a state of weeping a flood of tears, and sorrowing with sighs; this can still be of auspiciousness.

 The upper trigram Li denotes the eyes, and the contour from line 2 to 5 is similar to that of trigram Kan, water; therefore it weeps a flood of tears.
 Trigram Kan is also an ill heart, and the inner upper trigram Dui (joy, the marsh) resembles a mouth; therefore it sighs with sorrow.
 Both indicate that line 5 laments the fall of civilisation from its midday peak to complete destruction.